samie/hello-testbench/README.md

 ### Usage:

 Make sure you have installed [Maven](http://maven.apache.org/) and [Git](http://git-scm.com/).
-You also need to have the Firefox broser installed in your machine where you execute the tests.
+You also need to have the [Firefox browser](https://www.mozilla.org/en-US/firefox/new/) installed in your machine where you run the tests.

     git clone https://github.com/samie/hello-testbench.git
     cd hello-testbench